Knocking in Engine

 1.10 The portion of the fuel

-A rate which the combustion of the portion of the fuel which is first to ignite just after the sparking takes place also affect detonation.
+A rate at which the combustion of the portion of the fuel which is first to ignite just after the sparking takes place also affects detonation.

 If the rate is very high it raises the temperature and pressure of the remaining portion of the fuel which is yet to burn, to very high valves thereby increasing the tendency of detonation.